We encourage participation by all who use and value The Pinnacle Nature Reserve.

 Weather permitting, weeding teams patrol the Reserve every Thursday morning, grubbing the seasonal weeds.
-There are weekend teams as well, the frequency of which depends on the season, but which occur at least monthly.
+There are weekend teams every week as well, on either Saturday or Sunday mornings.

 Contact Bob (Thursdays) or Len (weekends) to receive regular emails regarding upcoming weeding activities.

 Spraying.
 Those of us certified to use herbicides (in accordance with the requirements of ACT Parks and Conservation) will be spraying St. John's Wort, African Lovegrass, Paterson's Curse, Verbascum, Thistles, Briars and and Blackberry when conditions are appropriate in spring and summer.

 Slashing.
 An effective method to control Saffron Thistle (and some other weeds) is slashing just prior to seed setting.
 We use both brushcutters and scythes, as appropriate.
 Slashing mainly occurs in late Spring.

 Prior to using a brushcutter or scythe on The Pinnacle, volunteers are required to receive brief training from ACT Parks and Conservation Service for Health and Safety purposes; this is arranged by fotpin.